 - Location of the pain and activity you were performing: Each entry should include information about where you feel pain and the activity you performed when you felt it.
 This information can show patterns of pain and suffering and how it affects your daily life.

 - Pain scale: Your pain scale can be on a 1-10 scale, with one being no pain and ten being the most excruciating pain.
-The pain level can also help show a pattern of pain and how seriously it affects your daily life.
+The pain level can also help show a pain pattern and how seriously it affects your daily life.

 - Medication information: If you take medication because of your pain, you should also document your pain medication use.